 Pickup trucks account for 16.6 percent of all vehicles on the road, though they are far more popular in some states than others.
 Here is a ranking of states by their share of light-duty pickup trucks:

 |Ranking of States by Shares of Trucks- iSeeCars|

-- Wyoming is the state with the most pickup trucks and has 2.4 more pickup trucks on the road than the average state.
-Known as “the Cowboy State,” ??Wyoming is a Western Rocky Mountain state with plenty of unpaved roads, rugged terrain, and harsh winters, all of which require off-road and foul-weather capability.
+- Wyoming is the state with the most pickup trucks and has 2.3 more pickup trucks on the road than the average state.
+Known as “the Cowboy State,” ??Wyoming is a Western Rocky Mountain state that requires off-road and all-weather capability thanks to unpaved roads, rugged terrain, and harsh winters.

-- The top 10 states with the highest share of pickup trucks are Northern and mountainous states.
+- The top 10 states with the highest share of pickup trucks are all mountainous states.

-- Florida and Illinois, which are the flattest states in the country, are among the states with the lowest share of pickup trucks.
+- Florida, Illinois, and Delaware, some of the flattest states in the country, are among the states with the lowest share of pickup trucks.

 - With the exception of Illinois, the 10 states with the lowest shares of pickup trucks are all coastal states.

 iSeeCars.com analyzed over 1.9 million used car sales from June 2021 through May 2022.
 The shares of light-duty pickup trucks within each US state were calculated and used as ranking metrics across states.